approov/quickstart-cloudflare_approov-worker/workers/approov-token/README.md

 wrangler secret put --env staging APPROOV_BASE64_SECRET
 ```

-> **NOTE:**: You only need to run this command for the first time you deploy the Approov token worker in each environment.
+> **NOTE:**: You will need to run this command the first time you deploy the Approov token worker in each environment.

 ### Logging